tom-strowger/physarum-rust/readme.md

+# Physarum simulation

-Data:
+## Data:
 - Agents (positions + headings).
-Indexed
+Access by index.
+Double-buffered
+- Chemo 2d texture.
+Accessed by x,y position.
+Double-buffered
-- Chemo 2d texture
+- New dots 2d texture representing the agent positions with a dot drawn at each.

-Stages
+## Stages

 1. Draw positions - render pipeline
-Input: Agents
+   - Input: Agents[A]
-Output: new dots
+   - Output: new dots 2d texture

-1. Deposit - compute pipeline
+2. Deposit - compute pipeline
-Input: new dots
+   - Input: new dots
-Input: Chemo
+   - Input: Chemo[0]
-Output: Chemo
+   - Output: Chemo[1]

-after, swap Chemo A & B

-2. Diffuse - compute pipeline
+3. Diffuse - compute pipeline
-Input: Chemo
+   - Input: Chemo[1]
-Output: Chemo
+   - Output: Chemo[0]

-after, swap Chemo A & B

-3. Update agents - compute pipeline
+4. Update agents - compute pipeline
-Input: Agents
+   - Input: Agents[A]
-Input: Chemo
+   - Input: Chemo[0]
-Output: Agents
+   - Output: Agents[B]

-after, swap Agents A & B
+swap A & B each frame

+## Todo:
+- Add an input 2d texture which can be used to weight towards regions etc. Ideas:
+  - A layer which modifies the decay (e.g. for topology)
+  - A layer which has adds a constant chemo to an area (cornflake)
+  - A blocking layer which prevents any chemo in an area (no-go)
+- Have groups within the population and different attractant areas/points for each.